sgreenlay/BeerGame/README.md

 # The Beer Game

-This is an unauthorized clone of [The Beer Game](https://beergame.masystem.se/).
+This is an implementation of [The Beer Distribution Game](https://en.wikipedia.org/wiki/Beer_distribution_game).

 ## Setup